 Exercise doesn’t have to be overwhelming.
-If you are struggling to get started, there are some simple steps you can take to ease your way into a regular routine.
-Use the guide below, and you will be well on your way to reaching your fitness goals!
+If you are struggling to get started, there are some simple steps you can take to ease your way into a routine.
+Use the guide below, and you will be on your way to reaching your fitness goals!

 Keep everything on a trial basis.
 Just because you try an activity does not mean you have to do it forever.
-In fact, it is beneficial to switch up your routine every 4 to 6 weeks because it forces your body to adapt to new challenges, and it reduces boredom.
+In fact, it is beneficial to switch up your routine every 4 to 6 weeks because it forces your body to adapt to new challenges and reduces boredom.
 If you don’t like an activity, you don’t have to stick with it.
 There are a variety of things you can do for exercise.
-Try out several until you find some you really enjoy.
+Try out several until you find some you truly enjoy.

 Track it.
 Tracking your exercise keeps you accountable and shows your progress over time.
 The MyFoodDiary exercise log allows you to enter your activity and determine your calories burned, which helps in your weight loss efforts.
 You can review your log regularly to determine if you need to increase exercise time or intensity or if you need to add some new activities to vary your routine.